 Ethanol:Ethanol is the most common method of extraction in the hemp industry and has a low initial set up cost relative to the other two methods.
 Ethanol is a great solvent and is able to capture many of the desired materials in the hemp plant.
 However, ethanol often extracts more compounds than what is desired in the end product.
 These include; chlorophyll, fats, waxes, and other non-cannabinoid compounds.
 These extra compounds, along with the ethanol itself, need to be removed from the hemp oil before it can be used in formulation.
 The process of refining the oil can have a negative impact on the quality of the final product.

 CO2: CO2 is a common method of extraction, and it is often referred to as Supercritical CO2.
 Because CO2 is not the best solvent, the extractors increase the pressure upwards of 5000 psi to break apart the cell walls of the hemp biomass.
 Because of this and the heat that is used many of the terpenes and some of the cannabinoids are broken apart or denatured.
 Furthermore, CO2 leaves behind many cannabinoids, only getting about 70% of what is in the plant.
 CO2 is the easiest method of extraction, and is seen as “safe” due to the solvent not being harmful to humans.
-There are potential issues of the CO2 forming plastic micro-particles due to the intense pressure and heat it is under during extraction.
+There is a potential issue of the CO2 forming plastic micro-particles due to the intense pressure and heat it is under during extraction.

 What is bioavailability and how does it affect which products I buy?